elliohow/fMRI_ROI_Analysis_Tool/docs/future_additions.rst

 Analysis
 ========
 * Add option to bootstrap confidence intervals
-* Allow registration to more MNI templates
+* Allow registration to more templates (such as http://ccraddock.github.io/cluster_roi/)
 * Allow registration to custom templates and ROI atlases
 * Add ability to skip running a file through analysis if file has already been ran through analysis
     - May be good for combining large datasets or adding new participants to the analysis